plblum/jivs/docs/Learning_Jivs/Building_Client_Validation_UI.md

 * an error icon that reveals messages on interaction
 * application-specific components or notifications

+The shared Error Message HTML and text generators were developed under [Generate Error Messages](#generate-error-messages).

-This section separates the common work from those presentation choices.
+This section separates the common work from the presentation choices.
 We'll:

-* generate reusable HTML for one or multiple Error Messages
-* generate plain text for native browser tooltips
 * build an inline Error Display
 * show an error icon with a native tooltip
 * attach a native tooltip to the container around an editor